shashidas95/devops-assignments/README.md

 - ubuntu-server login ubuntu-server
 - password ***
 - open mobaxterm -> session -> remote host ip address -> check the box->ubuntu-server->ok

+  - how to find ip of a domain?
+- how to find router ip assigned by the ISP?
+- how to find private ip of host machine?
+- how to change private ip of a ubuntu machine?
+- check ports open in the current system?
+- enable port 80 and 3306 in vm
+- download any file or software using terminal
+- get web data response from terminal
+- install nginx webserver in the vm and access the welcome nginx         page from web browser
+- create a mysql database server in vm and access it from host machine
+- replace default nginx page with an index.html page containing your name and access it from web browser
+- display the same index.html file in "your_name.com" by utilizing hostname of vm and host machine

+Submission Guideline: Submit commands for the first four questions(for safekeeping purposes we don't recommend you to reavel your IP) and for the rest submit commands and corresponding screenshots.
+Create .sh files for each task.
+Create a documentation.pdf explaining each task with related screenshots.
+If you are unable turn in your task, please submit it in the comment section.

+Submission Deadline: 16th October, 2023, Monday 11:59 PM

 1. how to find a ip of a domain
 ```